user52/developer.snip.it/content/index.md

 # The Snip.It API

-The Snip.It API offers up the resources that make up the Snip.It service.
+The Snip.It API offers up the resources that make up the [Snip.It service](http://snip.it).

+This API documentation is a [GitHub repository](https://github.com/snipit/developer.snip.it).
+Please help improve the documentation by forking it and adding to it.

 Each API endpoint is documented relative to a base URL that is versioned.